 Compliance with general rules and regulations

 9. The Supervision Agreement specifies rights and duties of the concerned parties with respect to training and supervision to safeguard the quality of the doctoral programme.
-The doctoral candidate and the supervision group agree to comply with this agreement as well with the rules and regulations as stated in the actual version of the Satzung (Statutes) and the Prüfungsordnung of the Graduate School.
+The doctoral candidate and the supervision group agree to comply with this agreement as well with the rules and regulations as stated in the actual version of the Satzung (Statutes) and the Prüfungsordnung of the graduate school.

 (Date and Signatures)